EdwardBock/wordpress-plugin-starterkit/README.md

 # WordPress Plugin Starterkit

 Are you looking to streamline your WordPress plugin development process?
 This starterkit is crafted from years of professional plugin development experience, ensuring your code is both maintainable and developer-friendly.

 ## In short and sweet

 - `plugin/` contains the final WordPress plugin source code
 - `src/` contains all raw style and script files that will be transpiled into the `plugin/dist/`
-  - `webpack.config.js` wp-scripts configuration
+- `src-blocks/` contains all custom gutenberg blocks
 - `bin/` contains scripts for a release build
 - `docker-compose.yml` can be used to start an isolated development WordPress
   - `wp.ini` some php configurations